 - Haploid reproduction cells are the product of meiotic division and a post-meiotic differentiation phase.

 - In animals, these cells are directly formed by differentiation (maturation) of the meiotic products.

 - In plants, meiotic products progress through mitotic division to meiospores that can further develop to become reproductive cells.

 Meiosis: Timing in the cell cycle and function

-Meiosis (from the Greek word meion = reduce) comes after the G2-phase when DNA replication (in the S-phase) is already concluded so that the cells bear 2n and 4c at the beginning of meiosis.
-Then DNA is still uncoiled.
-Two different divisions are distinguished within meiosis, i.e. meiosis I (the true reductive division) and meiosis II.
+Meiosis (from the Greek word meion, “to reduce”) comes after the G2-phase when DNA replication (in the S-phase) is already concluded so that the cells bear 2n and 4c at the beginning of meiosis.
+The DNA is still uncoiling at that point.
+There are two different parts to meiosis: meiosis I, which is the true reductive division, and meiosis II.